Although the words "Wicca" and "Wiccan" are

 boards, astrology, horoscopes, heavy metal rock music, and some men's spiritual

 trap people and draw them into Satanism.
-Wicca is thus just a type of
+Wicca is thus viewed as just a type of

 anteroom leading to Satanism.
 People are induced to become Wiccans